RobbieLD/patterns/README.md

 For example imagine a bike interpreter that took imported bikes with imperial measurments on them and converted them to metric.

+*** Visitor Pattern ***

+The visitor pattern defines a way of allowing objects contained in a structure to be visited by a series of visitors which can perform operations on each of them.

+For example imagine a workshop full of bikes.
+We have two visitor robots which go to each bike.
+One paints it a new colour and the other pumps up the tires;